What is Trigger Point Dry Needling?

 It has been shown that our bodies can develop areas of hypersensitivity and tightness as a response to various stressors i.e. postural, repetitive movements, intense exercise, emotional stress etc.

 Ever had a stressful day at work and feel like your traps are glued to your ears?
-Or how about the pitcher who threw a high pitch count game and feels like their shoulder muscles are trashed.
-Or the CrossFit athlete who did high volume dead lifts and their back and hamstrings feel like rocks (and not in a good way haha).
+Or how about the distance runner who keeps flaring up their achilles tendinitis because of tightness/overuse of their calf muscles.
+Or the CrossFit athlete who did high volume dead lifts and their back, glutes and hamstrings feel like rocks (and not in a good way haha).
 I bet you those muscles are FULL of active trigger points.

-When trigger points are present, they cause the muscles they are in to neurologically tighten which serves to further disrupt the normal functioning of that muscle due to increased pain and local compression of vascular structures and nerves (aka you’re muscles are tender to touch, tight, your recovery is slowed, and you’ve decreased ability to produce power to the affected muscle group).
-PTs use dry needling to treat these tissues because it is a very effective way to decrease those trigger points and allow our muscles and nervous system to return to baseline…and decrease pain/dysfunction, which is what makes everyone happy at the end of the day.
+When trigger points are present, they cause the muscles they are in to neurologically tighten which serves to further disrupt the normal functioning due to increased pain and local compression of vascular structures and nerves.
+This can result in soreness, tightness, limited ROM, and hinders performance.
+PTs use dry needling to treat these dysfunctional tissues as an effective way to decrease those trigger points and allow our muscles and nervous system to return to baseline.

 Why is it called “dry” needling?